neverRare/stick-docs/reference/language/function.md

 ## Accessing outside values

-Functions are also closure, it can access and reassign some values outside it, but with few restrictions: only values with constrainted type and values that are assigned once can be read, and only values with constrainted type can be reassigned.
+Functions are also closure, it can access and reassign some values outside it, but with few restrictions: only values with constrained type and values that are assigned once can be read, and only values with constrained type can be reassigned.

 ### Mutating the parameter